What are the colours of Périgord?

 Sarlat/Bordeaux

-Paris/Souillac/Sarlat : Paris/Toulouse line - Regular bus to Souillac/Sarlat (25 Km). - Paris/Libourne/Sarlat : connection with the TGV, regular links
+Paris/Souillac/Sarlat: Paris/Toulouse line - regular bus service to Souillac/Sarlat (25 km). - Paris/Libourne/Sarlat: connection with TGV, regular services.

 Sarlat/Périgueux via Le Buisson

-You can arrive by the airport of Bergerac, Brive or Bassillac (perigueux).
+You can arrive via Bergerac, Brive or Bassillac (Périgueux) airports.

-We tend to confuse these two chasms because their names are similar.
-The Proumeyssac chasm is located at Audrix in the Dordogne (Périgord Noir) and is a small but interesting chasm.
+We tend to confuse these 2 chasms because their names are so similar.
+The Gouffre de Proumeyssac is located at Audrix in the Dordogne (Périgord Noir) and is a small but interesting chasm.

-Discover this is the Padirac AbyssAll about the Dordogne: frequently asked questions
+Discover Padirac chasmAll you need to know about the Dordogne: frequently asked questions

-The Dordogne has an area of about 9000km², it is the third largest department in mainland France. (the largest department of France is the Guyana which is a must see).
-In its longest length, from north to south, it has 126 kms and its greatest width is from west to east: 116 kms.
-And as an additional info, a density of 43 inhabitants per km².
+The Dordogne covers an area of around 9000km², making it the third-largest département in mainland France.
+(France's largest department is French Guiana, a must-see).
+At its longest, from north to south, it covers 126 kms and its greatest width is from west to east: 116 kms.
+And as an added bonus, a density of 43 inhabitants per km².

-Please note that you may not be able to carry out all your administrative procedures in the sub-prefectures, for example you will have to go to Périgueux to renew your driving licence.All about the Dordogne: frequently asked questions
+Please note that you may not be able to carry out all your administrative formalities in the sub-prefectures.
+For example, you will have to go to Périgueux to renew your driving license.All you need to know about the Dordogne: frequently asked questions

-We would like to build or renovate a house in the Dordogne, in the Perigord.
-We would be there from April to October so the winter weather and desertion at that time would not scare us.
+We would like to build or renovate a house in the Dordogne, in the Perigord region.
+We'll be there from April to October, so we're not afraid of winter weather and desertion.

-On the other hand, we have seen a lot of land for building in the Green Perigord, which we know less about.
+On the other hand, we've seen a lot of building plots in the Perigord Vert, which we know less about.

-We also have some nice things around Brantome, not so far from Perigueux but one wonders if it is important to be close to a "big" city as there is no TGV or air access.
+We also have beautiful things to offer in Brantome, not so far from Perigueux, but one wonders if it's important to be close to a "big" city as there's no TGV or air access.

 FInalemeen tle perigord Vert is closer to Poitiers or Sainte Croix de Mareuil.

-Thanks to all the connoisseurs for their feedback which will allow us to finalise our construction project.
+Thanks to all the connoisseurs for their feedback, which will enable us to finalize our construction project.

 Muchas gracias por la hermosa página.